jdreaver/rust-os/README.md

 ## TODO

 - Support indirect blocks in ext2 so I can load larger userspace programs (if I have a program with `.data`, that needs 4 pages, or 16 1024 byte blocks, which needs indirect)
 - BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
-I'm not sure what in `task_userspace_setup` could cause this.
+I think the problem is a race condition in the virtio-block sleeping code, or even in the primitives we use to sleep while waiting.
+  - Maybe we should add some "sleep timeout" when waiting on a mutex to make this easier to debug.

   ```
   Waiting for userspace task TaskId(6) to finish...